Hear the Tribute Album...

-Barry's web site is a resource for teachers, parents and kids of all ages; you can listen to his songs and read his books for free, watch videos, or contact him directly to set up a visit at your school or library...or just send him a note and say hello.
+Barry's web site is a free resource for teachers, parents, and kids of all ages; you can listen to his songs and read his books right on the site, watch Barry's videos, or contact him directly to set up a visit at your school or library...or just send him a note and say hello.